Live streaming church services

 The second of a series of digital ministry blogs looks at live streaming as a way of ministering online and staying in contact with your church community.

 Live video is proving more and popular with churches wanting to reach new audiences and minister to those who are unable to attend church.
-With COVID-19 on everyone’s minds, live streaming to your church community will be an important communication and ministry tool.

 New to live streaming?
 The brilliant Church of England digital team have pulled together a beginners guide everything you need to know to start live streaming this week.